Proven-Paradox/shaper-system/Handbook.md

 Cost: 3 HP
 Damage: x2
 Effect: If you land a [Solid Hit](#solid-hit), you knock your target [Prone](#prone).
-Scaling: At Hero Tier 2, you may increase the cost of this Ability by 6 HP to increase its damage multiplier by 1.
+Scaling: At Hero Tier 2, you may increase the cost of this Ability by 6 HP to increase its Damage Multiplier by 1.
 When you increase its cost this way, treat this as a Tier 2 Ability.
 Description: A strong melee attack.
 This can be a particularly powerful uppercut or roundhouse kick, grasping a large weapon with both hands and swinging it at max strength, a crushing bite, and so on.

 #### Kinetic Dart